pauljeter/pauljeter-astro/src/content/blog/understanding-the-bootstrap-3-grig-system.md

 heroImage: '/images/bootstrap-3.jpg'
 ---

 Bootstrap 3 has introduced significant changes to its grid system, adopting a mobile-first approach.
-With my experience in front-end development over two decades, working extensively with responsive frameworks like Bootstrap, here’s my guide to understanding and utilizing this powerful tool.
+With my experience in front-end development over two decades, working extensively with responsive frameworks like Bootstrap, here's my guide to understanding and utilizing this powerful tool.

 ## What's New in Bootstrap 3?